3012-NOC

 A growing and aging population will require more health services, which will result in an increased demand for registered nurses.
 Government has annually increased funding for health services and facilities, which will contribute to the increase in new job openings for nurses.

 The current demand for nurses in all regions and settings in the province is strong.
-However, the current supply of nurses and new graduates is in short supply, particularly in northern and rural regions.
-To address this situation, the B.C. provincial government has created additional training spaces in public post-secondary institutions, and has offered loan forgiveness to nursing graduates who commit to work in under-served regions of the province.
+But, the current supply is short, particularly in northern and rural regions.
+To address this situation, the B.C. provincial government has created additional training spaces in public post-secondary institutions and has offered loan forgiveness to nursing graduates who commit to work in under-served regions of the province.

 The demand for nurses in specialty areas, such as operating rooms, emergency rooms and critical care is also strong, with many openings in the Mainland/Southwest region.
 In addition, experienced registered nurses and specialty nurses are also needed to teach students and train new graduates.
 The demand for nurse educators is increasing as many current nursing educators are nearing retirement.
 Other areas, such as medical-surgical units are also having a hard time recruiting and retaining registered nurses.